Larsen15o9/Bitcoin/Home.md

 * How to download and install NiceHash QuickMiner, you can find [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Installation).
 * Running NiceHash QuickMiner for the first time is explained [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Starting-first-time).
 * Tips and tricks, how to optimize and maximize your earnings are [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Tips-&-tricks).
+* Information how to use OCTune is [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/OCTune).
 * Troubleshooting.
 You have a problem?
-You will find explanation here.
+You will find explanation and possible resolution [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Troubleshooting).